silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/04_Configuration/01_SiteConfig.md

-# SiteConfig: Global database content

-## Introduction
+title: SiteConfig
+summary: Content author configuration through the SiteConfig module.

+# SiteConfig

-The `[api:SiteConfig]` panel provides a generic interface for managing site wide settings or functionality which is used throughout the site.
-Out of the box it provides 2 fields 'Site Name' and 'Site Tagline'.
+The `SiteConfig` module provides a generic interface for managing site wide settings or functionality which is used throughout the site.
+Out of the box this includes selecting the current site theme, site name and site wide access.

-## Accessing `[api:SiteConfig]` Options
+## Accessing variables

-You can access `[api:SiteConfig]` options from any SS template by using the function $SiteConfig.FieldName
+`SiteConfig` options can be accessed from any template by using the $SiteConfig variable.

 	:::ss
 	$SiteConfig.Title
 	$SiteConfig.Tagline

-	// or

 	<% with $SiteConfig %>
 		$Title $AnotherField
-	<% end_with %>
+	<% end_loop %>

-Or if you want to access variables in the PHP you can do
+To access variables in the PHP:

 	:::php
 	$config = SiteConfig::current_site_config();

-	$config->Title
+	echo $config->Title;

+	// returns "Website Name"

-## Extending `[api:SiteConfig]`
+## Extending SiteConfig

-To extend the options available in the panel you can define your own fields via an Extension.
+To extend the options available in the panel, define your own fields via a [api:DataExtension].

-Create a mysite/code/CustomSiteConfig.php file.
+**mysite/code/extensions/CustomSiteConfig.php**

 	:::php
 	<?php